 A very small engineer’s square, of about 2 and a half in (64mm), would be useful to assemble small parts such as windows.

-You can get all types of squares here.
+You can get all types of squares in hardware stores or online.

 2. Jack Planes.